-Together with our milestone celebration, the Group reported a commendable set of results for the financial year ended 31 December 2023 (FY2023) with a 26.9% topline growth to \$\$623.1 million compared to S\$491.1 million in the preceding year (FY2022), from higher revenue contribution across all its business segments.
+Together with our milestone celebration, the Group reported a commendable set of results for the financial year ended 31 December 2023 (FY2023) with a 26.9% topline growth to \$\$623.1 million compared to \$\$491.1 million in the preceding year (FY2022), from higher revenue contribution across all its business segments.

-Revenue from the Group's Real Estate segment grew 25.5% to \$\$419.9 million for the year, largely due to a 44.0% jump to \$\$205.4 million in revenue from its Hospitality division, buoyed by strong recovery in the an upsurge in tourist arrivals and fostering optimism tourism and the meetings, incentives, conventions and exhibitions (MICE) sectors in Singapore which resulted in higher contribution from the full re-opening of Hilton Singapore Orchard (HSO) since January 2023 and Crowne Plaza Changi Airport (CPCA).
+Revenue from the Group's Real Estate segment grew 25.5% to S\$419.9 million for the year, largely due to a 44.0% jump to \$\$205.4 million in revenue from its tourism and the meetings, incentives, conventions and exhibitions (MICE) sectors in Singapore which resulted in higher contribution from the full re-opening of Hilton Singapore Orchard (HSO) since January 2023 and Crowne Plaza Changi Airport (CPCA).
 Its Investment Properties division also contributed an 8.1% increase in revenue to \$\$204.7 million due to stable occupancies and rental growth.